UChicago-Centre National de la Recherche Scientifique (CNRS) Collaboration Funds

 The proposals must also include an outlined plan for raising external competitive funding (e.g. EU collaborative grants, national research agency grants, etc.).

-UChicago applicants should submit this information via InfoReady;
+UChicago applicants should submit their proposal via InfoReady.

-Names of the principal investigators and their laboratories/name of thesis director in humanities and social sciences, their addresses, telephone, and e-mail.
+Title of the proposal, names of the principal investigators and their laboratories/name of thesis director in social sciences, their addresses, telephone, and e-mail.
 The names of the PhD students can be provided if they are already known.
-For CNRS-affiliated applicants, please specify on the Title Page of the application document "This application is submitted for consideration within the UChicago - CNRS Collaboration Program".
-CNRS-affiliated applicants will need to use the separate cover page template provided.
+Please specify on the Title Page of the application "This application is submitted for consideration within the UChicago - CNRS Collaboration Program".

 Describe the planned activities in the framework of the project and provide a timetable.
 Explain how these activities will help achieve the aims of the project.

-Proposed budget including a breakdown of the division of funds, separated into distinct budgets for CNRS and UChicago.
-The budget section regarding travel should contain explicit line items for travel of the PhD student and the Principal Investigators.
+Proposed budget including a breakdown of the division of funds, separated into distinct budgets for UChicago and CNRS.
+The budget section regarding travel should contain explicit line items for travel of the PhD student.

 Outline any proposed plans for raising external competitive funding (e.g. EU collaborative grants, US collaborative grants, national research agency grants, etc.)